2:049 Chairs, Directors, and Coordinators

 report concerning behavior that occurs after the remediation plan has been implemented

-must be documented in writing with specific instances and may not include hearsay.
+must be documented in writing with specific instances.

 Faculty members who voted to support the Chair continuing in the position may prepare

 a minority report outlining their position(s).
 All members voting with the minority